Some duality and equivalence results: Introduction

-In the present paper, first, as a generalization of the concept of maximal Cohen-Macaulay modules, we introduce the concept of maximal relative Cohen-Macaulay modules with respect to an ideal $\fa$ of $R$.
-Then, in Proposition 2.2, we generalize a result and, in Remark 2.4, we raise a quite long-standing known conjecture related to the maximal Cohen-Macaulay modules.
-Next, in Theorem 2.6, we state one of the main results which shows that the module $\D_{\fa}(R)$ has some of the basic properties of ordinary canonical modules over Cohen-Macaulay local rings.
-On the other hand, in Lemma 2.7, it is shown that {$\H_{\fa}^c(\D_{\fa}(R))\cong\E(R/\fm)$}.
-Also, in Proposition 2.9, we provide a result which leads us to determine the endomorphism ring of $\D_{\fa}(R)$ and its non-zero local cohomology module at support $\fa$.
-In addition, in Proposition 2.11, we generalize another known result related to ordinary canonical modules of Cohen-Macaulay local rings.
-Indeed, we show that if $R$ is a relative Cohen-Macaulay local ring with respect to $\fa$, then $M\otimes_{R}\hat R\cong\Hom_{R}(\Hom_{R}(M,\D_{\fa}(R)),\D_{\fa}(R))$, whenever $M$ is a maximal relative Cohen-Macaulay $R$-module with respect to $\fa$.
-Also, in Theorem 2.12, over relative Cohen-Macaulay local rings, we establish a characterization of maximal relative Cohen-Macaulay modules.
+On the other hand, in Lemma 4.5, it is shown that {$\H_{\fb}^c(\D_{\fa}(R))\cong\E(R/\fm)$} for all ideals $\fb$ such that $\fa\subseteq\fb$.
+Also, in Proposition 4.8, we provide a result which leads us to determine the endomorphism ring of $\D_{\fa}$ and its non-zero local cohomology module at support $\fa$.
+Next, in section 5, first we introduce the concept of maximal relative Cohen-Macaulay modules with respect to an ideal $\fa$ of $R$.
+Then, in Proposition 5.1, we generalize a result and, in Remark 5.3, we raise a quite long-standing known conjecture related to the maximal Cohen-Macaulay modules.
+In addition, in Theorem 5.4, we generalize another known result related to ordinary canonical modules of Cohen-Macaulay local rings.
+Indeed, we show that if $R$ is a relative Cohen-Macaulay local ring with respect to $\fa$, then for all {$\fa$-RCM} $R$-modules $M$ with $\cd(\fa,M)=t$, there exists a natural isomorphism $M\otimes_{R}\hat R\cong\Ext^{c-t}_{R}(\Ext^{c-t}_{R}(M,\D_{\fa}),\D_{\fa}).$ In particular, if $M$ is maximal $\fa$-RCM, then $M\otimes_{R}\hat R\cong\Hom_{R}(\Hom_{R}(M,\D_{\fa}),\D_{\fa})$.
+Also, in Theorem 5.5, over relative Cohen-Macaulay local rings, we establish a characterization of maximal relative Cohen-Macaulay modules.